Where is the north?

 For many years AR has been portrayed as the next big thing.
 In 2017 Tim Cook said, “I think augmented reality is big and profound”.
 Apple decided to invest in AR Kit development, which enables developers to create AR-based apps like IKEA Place or Hansel.

 Nevertheless, AR still isn’t mainstream – although there are many businesses where AR plays a vital role, a common perception of this term is closer to SF movies than to reality.

 Instead, the reality in 2018 looks more like this.

 Don’t get us wrong – we believe that popular solutions help to adopt AR more broadly among everyday people in a more natural way and finally AR will hit the mainstream.

-As researchers we had to face the fact that UX research in the AR area is still a niche and there are not many good practices how to do it right.
+As researchers we had to face the fact that UX research in the AR area is still a niche and there are not many good practices how to do it right (if you want to know more about UX, visit our blog post “What is UX design and how the design process looks like?“).
 However, we didn’t give up.
 We rolled our sleeves up, collected a toolbox of well-known methods and tools and tailored them to our needs.

 Picking the space for the research

 Hansel is a product that helps to navigate indoors.
 For us it was obvious we had to test it in the natural environment instead of the usability lab.
 For the purpose of our research, we had to pick one space that would meet our expectations like: